 This section includes instructions about configuring your device.
-If you want to learn more about how certain features work, go to .
+If you want to learn more about how certain features work, go to Learn more on page 51.

 Rotate the image with digital roll

 If you rotate the image, all views are affected.